dhanaskanda/terraform/README.md

 AWS CLI V2
 Steps:

-Create IAM administrator user.
+Create an IAM administrator user.
 Copy the access key and secret key.
 Don't push to any GitHub or internet.
-Configure user in your laptop using aws configure
+Configure the user in your laptop using aws configure
 Add the terraform path to system variables. alt text

-Terraform is popular IaC (Infrastructure as a Code) tool.
-It is best in the market now.
+Terraform is a popular IaC (Infrastructure as a Code) tool.
+It is the best in the market now.

 Version Control:

-Since it is code, we can maintain in Git to version control.
-We can completely maintain the history of infra and collaboration is easy.
+Since it is code, we can maintain it in Git to version control.
+We can also completely maintain the history of infra, and collaboration is easy.

 Consistent Infra:

-Often we face the problem of different configurations in different environments like DEV, QA, PROD, etc. Using terraform we can create similar infra in multiple environments with more reliability.
+We often face the problem of different configurations in different environments, such as DEV, QA, PROD, etc. Using Terraform, we can create similar infra in multiple environments with more reliability.

 Automated Infra CRUD:

-Using terraform we can create entire infra in minutes reducing the human errors.
-Updating infra using terraform is also easy.
-Using Terraform we can delete infra.
+Using Terraform, we can create entire infra in minutes, reducing human errors.
+Updating infra using Terraform is also easy.
+Using Terraform, we can delete infra.

 Inventory Management:

-If we create infra manually it is very tough to maintain the inventory of resources in diff region.
+If we create infra manually it is very tough to maintain the inventory of resources in different regions.
 But by seeing terraform you can easily tell the resources you are using in different regions.

 Cost Optimisation: